alpaddesai/FinancialAdvice/README.md

 # Financial Advisor

-The project provides an introduction to financial advice, schedule C.
+The project provides an introduction to financial advice (Self employed:schedule C)

 Confidential information is not displayed.